lanl/LaGriT/docs/pages/docs/commands/UPSCALE.md

  default, all nodes found in each Voronoi volume are used to upscale to the enclosed sink node.
 In this case, source nodes on multiple Voronoi boundaries will be included in upscale calculations more than once.

+ It is important that the source points be denser than the sink mesh node spacing.
+If no source points are found within a voronoi volume, the source point is given a value of 0.

+ Geostat data sometimes generate very small values close to zero that are not appropriate for modeling.
+It is recommended that a mininum reasonable value be assigned.
+Be sure the range of source values are what is intended.

+ For the averaging methods, make sure there are no source values of 0.